Pete-Hall/react-gallery/README.md

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

-- [ ] Use axios to retrieve (GET) data from to /gallery and store it in App.jsx.
+- [x] Use axios to retrieve (GET) data from to /gallery and store it in App.jsx.
+- [x] create _taco component for template
+- [ ] create GalleryList component and map over the list of gallery data